logto-io/docs/docs/docs/recipes/single-sign-on/idp-initiated-sso.md

    }
    ```

-   The client app should validate the `state` parameter in the authentication response to ensure the response is secure.
+   The client app should validate the `state` parameter in the authorization code response to ensure the authentication request is valid.